cj2001/graphy_problems/README.md

 #### Last updated: March 3, 2022

 ## Introduction

 A frequent question from data scientists is “why would I want to use a graph database when I can do all of what I need to do in SQL?”
 In some cases an RDBMS is a fine solution.
 However, there are many times that your data is a graph, even though it might not be immediately recognizable as such.
 This course walks through how to identify whether a problem is actually a graph and the benefits of analyzing that way rather than traditional using traditional SQL.

+In this course we will be working with a data set of routes between airports.
+It is based off of the graph data that can be found in [here](https://github.com/krlawrence/graph).

 ## Recommended tools